National Parks under attack! Help nature claim them back!

 Not that the Opposition is a clean skin.
 They set up the Game Council and approved the spending of $5.6 million of taxpayers money on the Southern Highland Shooting Complex beside the Nattai Wilderness.
 As a result, 1000 hectares of World Heritage quality bushland has been destroyed.

-Horse riders are seeking a trial access to the last bastion, precious wilderness.
-This trail needn't happen.
+Horse riders trial access in the last bastion, precious wilderness continues.
+This trail is just a political ploy to allow riding.
 The environmental damage arising from horse riding is well known.
 This is another classic example of political decision making that compromises national parks.

 The National Parks and Wildlife Amendment (Visitors and Tourists) Act 2010, passed by the previous administration has weakened the laws that protect our national parks from privatisation and commercial exploitation.
 The Environment Minister now has discretion over leases that don't need to be subject to the nature conservation purposes of National Parks.
 The Colong Foundation expects more development abuse of our national park estate.